particle-iot/particle-windows-sdk/README.md

 ## SDK calls from the UI thread

 Some calls from the SDK can both update properties or run callbacks on a non UI thread (e.g. Events).
-If your application has a UI thread make sure to set the `SynchronizationContext`:
+If your application has a UI thread make sure to set the `SynchronizationContext`.

 ```cs
 ParticleCloud.SharedCloud.SynchronizationContext = System.Threading.SynchronizationContext.Current;